-- A detailed safety assessment has concluded that there were no toxicology / safety related concerns with the enzyme β-galactosidase produced by B. circulans ATCC 31382. - Use of the enzyme from this source is technologically justified and effective. - The source organism, B. circulans ATCC 31382, is regarded as non-pathogenic and non-toxigenic. - The regulation impact assessment has concluded that the benefits of permitting the use of this enzyme outweigh any costs associated with its use. - There are no other measures that would be more cost-effective than a variation to Standard 1.3.3 that could achieve the same end.

-- The proposed draft variation to the Code is consistent with the section 18 objectives of the FSANZ Act. - There are no relevant New Zealand standards.
+- A detailed safety assessment has concluded that there is no toxicology or human safety related concerns with the enzyme β-galactosidase produced by B. circulans ATCC 31382 - Use of the enzyme from this source is technologically justified and effective - The source organism, B. circulans ATCC 31382, is considered as non-pathogenic and non-toxigenic - The regulatory impact assessment indicated that there are no business compliance costs involved and/or minimal impacts on affected parties - There are no other measures that would be more cost-effective than a variation to Standard 1.3.3 that could achieve the same end - The proposed draft variation to the Code is consistent with the section 18 objectives of the FSANZ Act - There are no relevant New Zealand standards.